Nigeria handed injury scare as midfielder skips training before Algeria clash

 - Nigeria are sweating over the fitness of another key player after already losing Cyriel Dessers and Ryan Alebiosu

-- The Super Eagles have arrived in Marrakesh ahead of their quarterfinal clash against Algeria on Saturday, January 10
+- The Super Eagles have arrived in Marrakesh ahead of their quarter-final clash against Algeria

-- Nigeria are targeting a fourth continental title, having remained unbeaten in four matches at the tournament
+- Nigeria is targeting a fourth continental title, having remained unbeaten in four matches at the tournament

 - Nigerian sports journalist Wale Quadri believes coach Eric Chelle has replacements for injured players